A British manufacturer and marketer of luxury vehicles.

 Bentley needs to be an only pet.

 Bentley is well behaved and has great house manners.
-He normally waits to be invited on the couch before getting up on it, although our volunteers are spoiling him and letting him cuddle with them anytime he wants.
+He used to wait to be invited on the couch before getting up on it, but our volunteers spoil him and let him cuddle with them anytime he wants.
 He is fully house broken and crate-trained.
 His previous family didn't have to keep him in a crate when he was home alone, but he'll go in one with no issue if needed.

 Bentley's genuine willingness to please is his best attribute.
 This clever boy knows when to be playful and when to be calm.
 He's happy-go-lucky in the yard but relaxes indoors.
 If visitors come over, he doesn't jump up but is always happy to meet them.
 Once he gets to meet everyone, he lays down or goes about his business.
-Bentley is well-behaved, friendly, and he loves kids.
+Bentley has great house manners, is friendly, and he loves kids.
 If it weren't for his knee problems, he'd be the perfect dog.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.